ghostop14/sparrow-wifi/README.md

 | **Sparrow DroneID** | Web-based (browser) | FAA RemoteID drone detection via WiFi and Bluetooth LE |

 Both the Sparrow Agent and Sparrow DroneID expose REST APIs that allow other applications to query scan results, trigger scans, retrieve drone detections, and integrate wireless/drone awareness into their own workflows.

 ---

+## What's New (April 2026)

+This release covers three significant improvements over the prior version:

+- **Sparrow Agent: single-flight WiFi scan coalescing.** When multiple HTTP clients (the DroneID app, the Elasticsearch bridge, the GUI) hit `/wireless/networks/<iface>` simultaneously, the agent previously kicked off N redundant `iw scan` calls that serialized on the per-interface lock, multiplying scan latency by the number of clients.
+The first request is now the "leader" that actually scans; concurrent requests wait on a `threading.Event` and share the leader's result.
+Also includes lock-creation TOCTOU fix and exception-safety on per-interface locks.
+- **Sparrow DroneID** &mdash; new web-based application for FAA RemoteID detection via WiFi (ASTM F3411 NAN, beacon vendor IEs, DJI proprietary) and Bluetooth LE (BT4/BT5 Legacy advertising).
+Includes geozone overlays, multi-state alerts with Slack integration, KML export, Cursor-on-Target output, and a multi-device responsive web UI.
+See the [Sparrow DroneID](#sparrow-droneid-web-application) section below.
+- **Modernized Elasticsearch / OpenSearch bridge** &mdash; the `sparrow-elastic.py` bridge has been rewritten to produce **ECS 8.17** documents (was ECS 1.5), now supports both **Elasticsearch 8.x and OpenSearch 2.x**, bootstraps composable index templates with ILM/ISM lifecycle policies and rollover write aliases automatically, performs OUI vendor enrichment and rule-based device classification (with optional Fingerbank fingerprinting), and ships four bundled Kibana dashboards plus six legacy-preserved visualizations.
+The legacy ECS 1.5 bridge is preserved at `legacy/sparrow-elastic.py`.
+See [Elasticsearch / OpenSearch Integration](#elasticsearch--opensearch-integration).

+---